bsv-blockchain/cars-node/README.md

 - Each project gets subdomains of `PROJECT_DEPLOYMENT_DNS_NAME` by default:
   `frontend.<project-id>.<project-deployment-dns>`,
   `backend.<project-id>.<project-deployment-dns>`.
 - You can also set custom domains by adding TXT verification records.
 Once verified, CARS Node updates ingress and triggers SSL certificate issuance.
+Be sure to point any custom domains to the cluster's ingress IP for reachability.
-- Let’s Encrypt certificates are managed automatically.
+- Let’s Encrypt SSL certificates are managed automatically.

 ### Logs and Debugging